awsdocs/amazon-s3-developer-guide/doc_source/AuthUsingAcctOrUserCredRuby.md

 end
 ```

-If you don't have a local AWS credentials file, you can still create the `Aws::S3::Resource` resource and run code against Amazon S3 buckets and objects\.
+If you don't have a local AWS credentials file, you can still create the `Aws::S3::Client` resource and run code against Amazon S3 buckets and objects\.
 Requests that are sent using version 3 of the SDK for Ruby are anonymous, with no signature by default\.
 Amazon S3 returns an error if you send anonymous requests for a resource that's not publicly available\.

 You can use and expand the previous code snippet for SDK for Ruby applications, as in the following more robust example\.
-The credentials that are used for this example come from a local AWS credentials file on the computer that is running this application\.
-The credentials are for an IAM user who can list objects in the bucket that the user specifies when they run the application\.

 ```
 require 'aws-sdk-s3'